Cardinals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brandon Lowe and the Tampa Bay Rays will take on Nolan Arenado and the St. Louis Cardinals at Tropicana Field in the first of a three-game series, Tuesday at 6:40 PM ET.
+The Tampa Bay Rays and Wander Franco will take on the St. Louis Cardinals and Lars Nootbaar on Wednesday at 6:40 PM ET in the second game of a three-game series at Tropicana Field.

-Oddsmakers list the Rays as -175 moneyline favorites, while giving the underdog Cardinals +145 moneyline odds.
-The over/under for the matchup has been set at 8.5 runs.
+The Rays are favored in this one, at -155, while the underdog Cardinals have +130 odds to play spoiler.
+The total is 9.5 runs for this game (with -110 odds to hit the over and -110 odds on the under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.